deb-sahu/privacy-policy/README.md

 ## 8. Legal Compliance

 **Dexter - Password Manager** complies with applicable data privacy laws, including but not limited to the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA), as far as applicable to an app that does not collect or process personal data.
+For children, we comply with **COPPA** (Children's Online Privacy Protection Act) and all relevant data protection laws.

 By using this app, users acknowledge that no personal data is collected or processed, and they agree to hold the developer harmless for any legal claims relating to data privacy or breaches as a result of negligence or misuse by the user.